CrashCringle12/RIGHTS/README.md

    * You can't use any peripherals or humans as an aide while playing any of the charts. i.e. NO TETRIS DANK STRATS JONX JONES

+# R.I.G.H.T.S Couples Rules

+## Teams
+### Selection
+Players will form teams of 5.
+You are free to assemble your own Teams up until the event begins.
+If there are folks without a team we'll try to consolidate any ungrouped players to form a team.
+You will need at least 5 players due to the variable number of players required for the songs.
+### Lives
+Every player will have a total of 6 Lives.
+Lives are expended every time a player plays a song.
+For example, if Telperion and Paul J Kim go up and play, both Telp and Paul will have expended ``1`` life during that set.
+So if they had 6 lives they now have 5.
+When a player reaches 0 lives the team can no longer use this player for any matches.

+## Rounds
+### Info
+There will be a total of 12 Rounds in the game.
+A Round is complete when every team has played their selected song for the round.
+A maximum of two teams can play at once on two cabs that have been designated for the couples tournament.
+Please wait for a TOs signal before starting your song.
+(Depending on time and constraints we may open a third machine up for couples).

+### Who's turn is it?
+At the start of every round we will announce a number, you will need to send that amount of players up to play for that round.
+For example, if Round 1 is a "3 Player" round.
+You will need to choose 3 players from your team to go up.
+Rounds will be a minimum of two

+How you choose who goes up is really up to you.
+You can discuss it, rock paper scissors, draw straws, yell "not it"...
+It's really up to you, though - battles to the death are strongly discouraged as this would put you under the 5 player requirement.

+Our Official Recommendation for Team Selection is to use "Playground Style" children's it games such as:  Bubblegum in a Dish or Eeny Meeny Miny Moe.
+I will perform a live demonstration of these methods at the event for those who are unfamiliar.
+If you cannot agree on a method we will fallback on one of these games.

+As previously stated, you can only choose players that have at least 1 life remaining.
+If the team doesn't have enough players to send, (due to insufficient lives) then your team will receive a 0 for the round.

+### Song Selection
+We'll be using a Card Draw system for Song Selection.
+The pool of songs is dependent upon the Round.
+For example, if it is a 2-player round the song selection will be all 2-player songs in the pack.

+Your team will draw 5 songs from the respective pool*.
+After the songs are drawn you can freely choose from this list which song you will play.
+If the next round uses the same amount of players as the previous round, you will use this same pool.
+Otherwise you'll draw another 5.

+There are certain special rounds where we have predetermined the song that will be played.
+You'll be informed of this at the start of the round.

+After a song is played it will be removed from the card draw.
+(Songs can only be played once).

+### Scoring
+After each song you'll be given a score on the evaluation screen.
+This is your "couples" score (The score accrued by your entire party during the song).
+You'll also be shown the individual scores for Player 1 and Player 2.
+For the tournament we will only be considering your combined "couples" scores.

+After the song is completed, each sent player loses one life and the score is plugged into a formula for the team.
+The score you got on the song, the number of players that participated, and the difficulty of the song determine the total score of obtain from the round.

+At the end of all the rounds scores are totaled and the winner is the team with the highest score.

 # Venue Information